Ashmaawyy/BookBase/README.md

-# BookooDB is a simple Mongodb Bookstore
+# BookBase is a simple Mongodb Bookstore

 - Connecting a MongoDB cluster using REST API
 - Creating a simple Books collection on the cluster for the Bookstore